Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/relative_paths.rst

 For example, you could send someone a folder that contains a blend-file and a sub-folder of external images that it references.

-When relative paths are supported, the File Browser provides a *Relative Path* check box, when entering the path into a text field, use a double slash prefix (``//``) to make it so.
+When relative paths are supported, the File Browser provides a *Relative Path* checkbox, when entering the path into a text field, use a double slash prefix (``//``) to make it so.

 Relative paths are the default but this can be changed